trevorwh113/Web_Dev_QA_Project/README.md

 7. This hosts the webpage in the localhost.
 Follow the link from the output (or copy-paste into your browser).

 ## Running The Tests
-1. After following steps for **Running The Project**, either terminate the app or open a new terminal and repeat the steps without launching the server.
+1. Follow the instructions listed in **Running The Project**, but stop before launching the app (steps 1-5).
 2. Run the following command to run **all** tests:
      ```bash
     pytest